-All submissions will be evaluated by a CFF ad-hoc review committee.
-Funding of awards is based on the priority score awarded to each application and the recommendations of the review committee.
-Funding decisions are based on the relevance of the proposed study to the goals of the Foundation, alignment with the focus of the RFA, and enhancing the existing CFF project portfolio.
+All applications are evaluated by an external review committee, whose recommendations are reviewed by the Medical Advisory Council (MAC) and/or the Board of Trustees.
+Funding of awards is based on the priority score awarded to each application and recommendations of the committee.
+Funding decisions are based on the relevance of the proposed study to the goals of the Foundation, alignment with specific research priorities, and enhancing the existing CFF project portfolio.
 All awards are subject to compliance with applicable regulations and CFF policies and are contingent upon the availability of CFF funds.